-Element Description Quantum Paid as Executive Long-Term Incentive (ELTI) Designed to align the business strategy with specific KPIs to drive long- Awarded as percentage of Fixed Remuneration, ranging from 10% to 50% for selected senior executives.
-Issued as performance rights and vest as ordinary shares after 4 years, provided that: employee remains employed; and Performance Rights term growth, personal interest in the future of achievement of the below minimum measurement criteria: financial measures: \$15bn of FUM as at 30 June 2025, and with each incremental increase in FUM of \$2.5bn, a multiplier to the AEI and the achievement of AEI's long-term base award is applied ranging from 2 to a maximum of 7 times at \$30bn;Operating costs to Income ratio of no more than 75%; strategic goals. non-financial measures: median NPS score for both super and managed funds to measure customer satisfaction, median employee engagement score for financial services companies, and ongoing compliance with our Ethical Charter.
+Element Description Quantum Paid as Executive Long-Term Designed to align the Awarded as percentage of Fixed Remuneration, ranging from 10% to 50% for selected senior executives.
+Performance Rights Incentive (ELTI) business strategy with Issued as performance rights and vest as ordinary shares after 4 years, provided that: r specific KPIs to drive long- employee remains employed; and term growth, personal achievement of the below minimum measurement criteria: financial measures: interest in the future of AEI and the achievement of \$15bn of FUM as at 30 June 2025, and with each incremental increase in FUM of \$2.5bn, a multiplier to the base award is applied ranging from 2 to a maximum of 7 times at \$30bn; AEI's long-term strategic goals.
+Operating costs to Income ratio of no more than 75%; Strategic goals. - non-financial measures: median NPS score for both super and managed funds to measure customer satisfaction, median employee engagement score for financial services companies, and ongoing compliance with our Ethical Charter.
 The multiplier mechanism applies only to the ELTI tranche vesting 1 September 2025.
 During the vesting period, ELTI participants are not entitled to receive dividends nor hold voting rights.
 No award will vest if all targets are not attained.
 On cessation of employment, all performance rights are forfeited unless the Board in its absolute discretion determines otherwise.
-Other The Group also Benefits include: - employee benefits provides other benefits to all an employee assistance program; beneins employees. volunteer leave (2 days per annum); self-education/study assistance; professional association memberships, annual health checks and annual flu vaccinations; flexible working arrangements; subsidies of training and education costs; and parental support including 18 weeks paid leave for primary carers and two weeks for secondary carers and superannuation contributions paid whilst on leave for up to 24 months. support for parents returning to work after taking parental leave, we provide primary carers with one day of paid leave each week for the first 3 months. salary continuance insurance for five years
+Other The Group also Benefits include: - employee benefits provides other benefits to all employees. an employee assistance program; Derients volunteer leave (2 days per annum); self-education/study assistance; professional association memberships, annual health checks and annual flu vaccinations; flexible working arrangements; subsidies of training and education costs; and parental support including 18 weeks paid leave for primary carers and two weeks for secondary carers and superannuation contributions paid whilst on leave for up to 24 months. support for parents returning to work after taking parental leave, we provide primary carers with one day of paid leave each week for the first 3 months. salary continuance insurance for five years